sdasda7777/ScheduleBlock/README.md

 - Allows you to set up independent different times for each day of the week.
 - Uses gray color scheme to save your eyes in the night.
 - Reliable, without spying, ads or microtransactions.
-- Fully open source, therefore open to great new ideas.
+- Fully open source, therefore open to both code inspections and great new ideas.
 - Perfect for improving your concentration when you need it.

 ### How to install